CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 Prompt 1:
-ok, now i want you to research the historical context of the nikon fm2. what years it was manufactured, what was the price, who was the market, what was the critical reception
+ok, i want you to research the historical context of the pentax 67. what years it was manufactured, what was the price, who was the market, what was the critical reception

 Prompt 2:
-Ok, now research if there are any fun facts about the it. any famous photos taken with it, any interesting quirks, etc
+Ok, now research if there are any interesting facts about it. any famous photos taken with it, any interesting quirks, etc

 Prompt 3:
 Here is some information that i already wrote about my copy of the camera. integrate it with everything we just researched in the following way: